 As a student in Cambridge your living costs are comparable with other universities in the UK, and often can be less.
-A reasonable estimate for total living costs for 2015/16 is £8,360 for UK students for the three terms of the normal academic year, and we estimate £9,160 for 2018-19.
-Overseas students should increase this figure for extra travel or accommodation costs according to their circumstances (we recommend that overseas students currently allow £10,080 per year, and we estimate £10,310 in 2018-19.
+For UK students, a reasonable estimate for total living costs in 2017- 18 is £8,960 for the three terms of the normal academic year, and we estimate £9,160 for 2018-19.
+Overseas students should increase this figure for extra travel or accommodation costs according to their circumstances.
+We recommend that overseas students currently allow £10,080 per year, and we estimate £10,310 in 2018-19.
 The living costs are made up of the following things:

 Unlike most UK universities, Cambridge guarantees accommodation to all undergraduate students throughout their courses.
 At King's, we have two types of room rental arrangement, a 29-week and a 35-week agreement (this last allows you to stay in your room over the Christmas and Easter vacations).
 Otherwise, special permission is required to remain in College rooms during the vacations.
 Currently, the cheapest rent is £949.94 per term (for the least expensive rent band on a 29-week lease).
 The most expensive is £1,720.13 per term (for the most expensive rent band on a 35-week lease).
 The prices include heating and electricity.
 See the Accommodation page.

 All students have access to College dining facilities, where you can buy cafeteria-style meals three times a day.
-There is a termly catering charge, currently £126.77, which contributes to the fixed costs of the kitchens and allows students to be charged at a lower rate.
+There is a termly catering charge, currently £127.65, which contributes to the fixed costs of the kitchens and allows students to be charged at a lower rate.
 A typical one-course meal is in the range £3 - 4.
-Students don't have to eat in the cafeteria, and there are shared kitchens available in most accommodation blocks, each equipped with a fridge and microwave.
+Students do not have to eat in the cafeteria, and there are shared kitchens available in most accommodation blocks, each equipped with a fridge and microwave.
 Larger kitchens may also have ovens and hobs.
 See the food page.